 Many of us consider our pets to be part of our family, making their inclusion in family holidays a natural course of action; and Thanksgiving is no exception.
-As with many of our favorite festive occasions, though, there are a few things to keep in mind when it comes to your pet’s health and safety.
+As with many of our favorite festive occasions, though, there are a few things to keep in mind when it comes to Thanksgiving and pets.

-Before you set a plate for Fido or Fluffy at the Thanksgiving table, take a moment to learn about which foods can make your four-legged friend sick, and which are safe to share (among other concerns).
+Although it might be tempting to share treats from the Thanksgiving table, it is important to take a moment to learn about which foods can make your four-legged friend sick, and which are safe to share.
 We want you to spend the day giving thanks for the life and love you share, rather than for finding emergency veterinary care on a major holiday.

-We know it’s difficult – or even impossible – to keep your pet out of the kitchen while preparing Thanksgiving dinner, but we encourage you to try.
+We know it’s difficult—or even impossible—to keep your pet out of the kitchen while preparing Thanksgiving dinner, but we encourage you to try.
 That big bird is so inviting to canine and feline eyes, not to mention all the other goodies crowding the counters and pantry, that it can be hard for your pet to resist getting into mischief and keep your pets from toxic Thanksgiving food for pets.

 Dining Room Dangers